-‘The Walking Dead’: Melissa McBride Says There Is So Much More Than The War
+‘The Walking Dead:’ Melissa McBride Says There Is So Much More Than The War

 “The bigger question is, how does each of those groups deal with facing the same situation with the different types of knowledge that they have?
 There’ll be more interactions with Carol and Morgan, talking about how we’re just trying to understand their perspectives and how their points of view can fit into this world.
 Where is that happy place?”

 Many TWD fans were disappointed with Carol leaving Alexandria and isolating herself.
-It was something that viewers couldn’t’ quite understand.
+It was something that viewers couldn’t quite understand.
 It was assumed that she was running away and trying to hide from the new world.
 That it was just too much to constantly fight enemies, create bonds and then lose those people, and everything in between.
 However, Melissa shared a different perspective.

 “When I think of where she’s come from — with a controlling, abusive husband, and then being in a world like the apocalypse that is suddenly dictating how you have to survive, only one way to survive, I think there is a taking back her own control and saying, ‘I want to get back to myself and understand what’s going on here.
-Is there another way?
+Is there another way?’
 I don’t want anybody to tell me.
 I can figure this out by myself.”

 Hopefully, Carol has everything figured out and can join the others in battling Negan and the Saviors.
 The group needs the old Carol back now more than ever.